Dre Campbell Farm

 Rust fungi can spread to other plants of the same genus.
 Therefore, pruning infected leaves and stems will help stop the spread and encourage new, healthy growth.

 After pruning, clear any rusted leaves and debris from around the base of the plants.
-Next, give the healthy plants a protective fungicidal spray.
+Next, apply a protective fungicidal spray to the healthy plants.

 Also, cut back any overhanging tree branches to let in light and air.
-Dark, damp, and humid conditions will only encourage fungi to grow.
+Dark, damp, and humid conditions will only encourage fungal growth.

 Pruning is the recommended control method for white pine blister rust.